codearc-studio/DevShed/README.md

 ![DevShed Header](INSERT_HEADER_IMAGE_URL_HERE)

-DevShed is a high-performance, native macOS utility built for developers who need to keep their workstations lean.
+DevShed is a high-performance, native macOS utility built for developers who need to keep their workstations clean.
 Xcode is notorious for hoarding gigabytes of hidden junk; DevShed puts that space back in your hands with a native, one-click interface.
+DevShed is free to use, forever.

 ---